Furniture Restoration & Repair

 Commercial Furniture Restoration

 Major Oak Polishing are specialists in French Polishing and Floor Restoration and sanding.
-We have extensive experience of working on both large and small commercial jobs.
+We have extensive experience working on both large and small commercial jobs.
 We have nationwide coverage and can also work outside of the UK.

 We are able to restore most types of surface including Wood, Metal, Glass and Plastics and can act as your one-stop partner for all surface restoration work.